sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

 ### Edit the Policy

-To review and edit the index management policies in Kibana, complete the following
+To review and edit the index management policies in OpenSearch Dashboards, complete the following
 steps:

  1. Select **Index Management** from the main menu (that is, the menu that includes